openhab/openhab-addons/bundles/org.openhab.voice.rustpotterks/README.md

 * **Averaged Threshold** - Configures the detector averaged threshold, is the min score (in range 0. to 1.) that the averaged wake word template should obtain to allow to continue with the detection.
 This way it can prevent to run the comparison of the current frame against each of the wakeword templates.
 If set to 0. this functionality is disabled.
 * **Eager mode** - Terminate the detection as son as one result is above the score, instead of wait to see if the next frame has a higher score.
 * **Noise Detection Mode** - Use build-in noise detection to reduce computation on absence of noise.
 Configures how difficult is to consider a frame as noise (the required noise level).
-* **Noise Detection Sensitivity** - Noise/silence ratio in the last second to consider noise detected.
+* **Noise Detection Sensitivity** - Noise/silence ratio in the last second to consider noise is detected.
 Defaults to 0.5.
 * **VAD Mode** - Use a voice activity detector to reduce computation on absence of voice sound.
 * **VAD Sensitivity** - Voice/silence ratio in the last second to consider voice is detected.
 * **VAD Delay** - Seconds to disable the vad detector after voice is detected.
 Defaults to 3.